Open In App

 Like

+The symbol of irrational numbers is Q’.
 In this article, we will learn about irrational numbers, their properties, examples, identification, and others in detail.

 Irrational Number Definition

-Irrational Numbers are numbers which can not be expressed as the ratio of two integers.
+Irrational Numbers are numbers that can not be expressed as the ratio of two integers.
 They are a subset of Real Numbers and can be expressed on the number line.
 And, the decimal expansion of an irrational number is neither terminating nor repeating.

 We can define irrational numbers as real numbers that cannot be expressed as p/q where p and q are integers and q ≠ 0.